itaysk/itaysk.github.io/_posts/2017-04-28-dcos-service-discovery-and-load-balancing-by-example.md

 Go to DC/OS Universe, find the 'Marathon-LB' package, and install it using default options (or from the CLI: 'dcos package install marathon-lb').
 Most Marathon-LB options are boring, except one very important setting, called 'Group'.
 The Marathon-LB Group is used to identify and distinquish one Marathon-LB from another in case there are more than one installed (more on this later).
 By default, 'Group' is set to 'external'.

-To use Marathon-LB, we lable a Marathon app with label key='HAPROXY_GROUP', and the lable value is the 'Group' identifier for the desired Marathon-LB.
+To use Marathon-LB, we label a Marathon app with label key='HAPROXY_GROUP', and the label value is the 'Group' identifier for the desired Marathon-LB.
 This label links a given Marathon-LB with a given Marathon application.
 A single Marathon-Lb can manage many Marathon applications, and you can scale the Marthon-Lb application to multiple instances like any other Marathon application.
 Enough talk, let's get to it:

 Create another app, 'test5', with simple bridge networking, and add the label 'HAPROXY_GROUP:external'.
-Pay attention that this is not a label for the port mapping (like in the layer 4 LB example), but a lable on the Marathon application.
+Pay attention that this is not a label for the port mapping (like in the layer 4 LB example), but a label on the Marathon application.
 ![marathon app label](/images/2017-04-28-dcos-service-discovery-and-load-balancing-by-example_16.png)

 After you created the app, view the created app configuration in Marathon, and see that the port mapping has an additional property called 'servicePort'.
 ![marathon app configuration serviceport](/images/2017-04-28-dcos-service-discovery-and-load-balancing-by-example_17.png) Truth is, that all of our previous apps also had a service port, but it wasn't interesting for us until now.
-This service port is used by Mararhon-LB to route to the specific app.
+This service port is used by Marathon-LB to route to the specific app.
 It is unique in Marathon, and will persist across service restarts and failures.
 It was generated for us, but we could have manually chose one while creating the app.
 Anyway, make note of the service port for 'test5'.
 In my case it is '10101'.

 To test this, we go to the master ssh, and curl 'marathon-lb.marathon.mesos:10101'.